smaht-dac/submitr/README.rst

    submit-metadata-bundle mymetadata.xlsx --server <server_url>

 This command should do everything, including upload referenced files if they are in the same directory.
 (It will ask for confirmation.)
+If you belong to multiple projects and/or institutions, you can also add the ``--project <project>`` and ``--institution <institution>`` options; if you belong to only one project/institution in CGAP, the system will automatically detect them.

 To invoke it for validation only, without submitting anything, do::